 Defining a good niche requires research.
 Regardless of what you promote to that niche.
 Your own products, other people’s products or your own services.

 You can’t just stick your finger in the air and choose a direction based on where the wind is blowing…

-Once you have defined sub niches, you can decide which niches to target and develop a target audience and content plan for that specific niche.
-And yes, one website can cover more than one sub niches.
-The goal for your website is to become an authority for particular sub niches.
+Once you have defined sub-niches, you can decide which niches to target and develop a target audience and content plan for that specific niche.
+And yes, one website can cover more than one sub-niche.
+The goal for your website is to become an authority for particular sub-niche.